run-x/opta-docs/content/en/Reference/aws/service_modules/lambda-function.md

 Opta supports the [zip file form](https://docs.aws.amazon.com/lambda/latest/dg/configuration-function-zip.html) of lambda deployments.
 For this deployment, simply zip up your code into a zip file and pass its location in via the `filename` input.
 You should also specify the [runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) for your lambda (what language+version you are using).
-Supposing you created a zip file called my_function.zip, your opta.yaml should look like the following:
+Supposing you created a zip file called baloney.zip, your opta.yaml should look like the following:

 ```yaml